SAILING INSTRUCTIONS 2018 - 2020

 The schedule of races, the classes to race, the order and times of the warning signals will be as published in the club sailing calendar.

-The time of the 3rd race of the day may be at the RO's discretion.
+The time of any 3rd and 4th races of the day may be at the RO's discretion.

 4.2 Schedule of Races: Open Events